Who We Are

 A FESTIVAL FOR INSPIRING ARTISTS AND STORYTELLERS

-NRFF Amsterdam has several categories for International, Benelux (Belgium, Netherlands and Luxembourg) and LGBT filmmakers.
+NRFF Amsterdam has several categories for International, Benelux (Belgium, Netherlands and Luxembourg) and LGBT filmmakers and screenwriters.
 We value experimentation and the freedom of artistic expression, and especially love quality drama shorts with strong emotional themes.

-2018 is our second edition in the Netherlands and NRFF will take place in March, at the arthouse cinema, LAB111.
+2019 is our third edition in the Netherlands and NRFF will take place in March, at the arthouse cinema, LAB111.
 This great venue is close to the famous Vondelpark in Amsterdam, a city known for its diversity and innovation in the creative arts.
-We will screen up to 100 films in two cinemas over the course of the weekend, and host a fun COCKTAIL HOUR and AWARDS CEREMONY.
+We will screen more than 100 shorts and debut features in two cinemas over the course of the weekend, and host a fun COCKTAIL HOUR and AWARDS CEREMONY.
 The festival will be open to the public and ticket sales will be announced on the website in due course.

 Running alongside the festival, will be a SCREENWRITING COMPETITION, a series of MASTERCLASSES by film industry experts, and a PANEL DISCUSSION.